Kaioru/elongate/README.md

 The code isn't the prettiest.

-But feel free to pr and contribute if you like, :heart:
+But feel free to pr and contribute if you like. :heart: